 What are the three new Bilt 2.0 cards?

-TLDR; Bilt just announced their three new cards and the features of each respective card are quite interesting.
+TLDR: Bilt just announced their three new cards and the features of each respective card are quite interesting.

 While all the cards earn 1x points on rent and mortgage spend, Bilt has also introduced the (confusing) concept of Bilt Cash.